At the Codfish Ball: Plot

 Sally Draper (Kiernan Shipka) calls Glen Bishop (Marten Weiner) to complain about Pauline Francis (Pamela Dunlap), who is babysitting her and Bobby while the rest of the family is on vacation, calling her step-grandmother "Bluto" and saying she smells like a toilet.
 Pauline trips on the telephone cord outside the door and falls.

 Don (Jon Hamm) hauls Megan's parents' luggage into the apartment.
-Her father Emile (Ronald Guttman) and mother Marie (Julia Ormond), visiting from Montreal, argue in French.
+Her father Émile (Ronald Guttman) and mother Marie (Julia Ormond), visiting from Montreal, argue in French.
 Megan (Jessica Paré) asks them to speak English.
 Don takes a phone call from Sally about Pauline's accident.
-Later, during dinner while Don is absent, Emile criticizes Don and Megan takes offense.
+Later, during dinner while Don is absent, Émile criticizes Don and Megan takes offense.
 Don arrives with the kids, saying that Pauline broke her ankle.
 Sally says that Pauline tripped over a toy, and Don praises his daughter for how she handled the situation.
 Marie excuses herself from dinner.
 Megan goes to check on her and, finding her mother asleep with a burning cigarette still in hand, sadly takes the flammable object away and leaves her alone to slumber.

 Roger (John Slattery) and his ex-wife Mona (Talia Balsam) meet, and he tells her about how his recent LSD experience has changed his life.
 He requests her assistance arranging meetings with prospective clients he will be meeting at an upcoming American Cancer Society dinner to honor Don for his published anti-smoking letter.
 She knows about his forthcoming divorce and is amused by it, but implies she will help him out with business anyway.

 The next day, Megan approaches Don with an idea for the Heinz campaign: a mother serving her child beans in various historical contexts, from caveman times through to the future.
 They discuss different tag lines, and an excited Don tells Stan Rizzo (Jay R. Ferguson) and Michael Ginsberg (Ben Feldman) about the idea.
 Abe Drexler (Charlie Hofheimer) calls Peggy (Elisabeth Moss) and insists on meeting her for dinner.
 Stan and Ginsberg complain about the last-minute Heinz change but Stan admits it's better than anything they'd come up with before.